ben-dev10/ndk/packages/ui/src/utils/styles/fonts/README.md

 }
 ```

+> ⚠️Disclaimer: Some of the fonts provided are meant for personal use only.

 You can also assign that to a Tailwind variable.
 All tokens (twcss variables) are in the @theme layer at the top of the file.

 ### Using `next/font/local`